yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC62x.rst

 Typical Boot Flow on AM62x for ARM Linux users
 ----------------------------------------------

-AM62x SOC's have multiple processor cores - Cortex-A53, Cortex-R5F, Cortex-M4F ARM core
+AM62x SOC's have multiple processor cores - Cortex-A53, Cortex-R5F and Cortex-M4F ARM cores.
 The A53 typically runs a HLOS like Linux/Android.
-The M4F remote core runs No-OS or RTOS (FreeRTOS etc).
+The M4F and R5F remote cores run No-OS or RTOS (FreeRTOS etc).
 In normal operation, the boot loader (U-Boot/SPL) boots and loads the A53 with the HLOS.
 The A53 then boots the M4F core.